 Consider making a down payment to reduce the amount financed.
 It may cost you upfront, but the long-term cost savings will be worth it.

-Also, select the shortest repayment period to cut interest expenses.
-A longer loan term will lower the monthly payment and make the vehicle more affordable, but the finance company will have more time to collect interest on the loan.
+Furthermore, select the shortest repayment period to cut interest expenses.
+A longer loan term will lower the monthly payment and make the vehicle more affordable.
+However, the finance company will have more time to collect interest on the loan.

 Auto Insurance Premiums

 Auto insurance premiums vary by location, vehicle type, driving history, and other personal data.
-So, if you own a sports car, live in Central Los Angeles, and have several tickets under your belt, expect steep premiums.
+So, if you own a sports car, live in a crowded city, and have several tickets, expect steep premiums.

-On average, U.S. drivers spend $1,318 annually (or around $110 per month) for car insurance, according to Insure.com.
-So, you can’t afford to ignore this expense.
+On average, U.S. drivers spend $2,875 annually (or around $240 per month) for car insurance, according to Fool.com.
+Therefore, you can’t afford to ignore this expense.
 Otherwise, you could be putting yourself at risk if you can’t afford the premium payments.

 Some insurers offer discounts for teens, safe drivers, and those who make lump-sum payments.
 Be sure to inquire with your car insurance provider to learn more and determine if you qualify.

-It’s also a good idea to review your policy in its entirety to ensure you’re only carrying coverage that you need.
+To ensure that you’re only carrying coverage you need, review your policy in its entirety.
 All the extras could be costing you money that you shouldn’t be spending.

 Do you know how much you’re spending on gas each month?
 Start by monitoring your gasoline expenditures each week.
 Or if you know how many miles per year you usually drive, multiply that number by the amount per gallon.
 Depending on how far you drive each day, this figure may be several hundred dollars.

-Also, understand that fuel costs could be higher in certain locations, but the average costs per year are $3,000.
-This includes busy metropolitan areas where the cost of living is on the higher end of the spectrum or in rural areas with limited fuel options.
+Moreover, understand that fuel costs could be higher in certain locations, but the average costs per year are $3,000.
+This includes busy metropolitan areas where the cost of living is high or rural areas with limited fuel options.

 Did you purchase an extended service plan from the dealership?
 If not, you’ll have to cover the costs associated with routine maintenance.
 Beyond the standard oil change every 3,000 or so miles, the following services also fall under this category: